Samantha Mumba: 2013–2019: The Hit and festivals

+2020–present: Singles and Eurovision

 On 27 November 2020, Mumba released the single "Cool", the lead single from her upcoming album, which Mumba has described as "sexy", "different" and "more adult".
-She followed this with the release of single "Process", a song she had written after the death of her father.
+In December 2020, she followed this with the release of single "Process", a song she had written after the death of her father.

+In May 2023, Mumba performed at Birmingham Pride.
+In June 2023, Mumba performed at the Mighty Hoopla music festival in London, where she previewed her cover of Woodkid's 2012 single "Run Boy Run"; on 3 June 2023, Mumba released the single "The Lie".

+On 22 January 2025, Mumba released the single "My Way"; the song was also chosen to compete on 7 February 2025 in Eurosong 2025, Ireland's national final to select an entry for the Eurovision Song Contest 2025.
+She finished in 2nd place with 26 points.
+The following day, Mumba took to social media hitting out at the panelists on The Late Late Eurosong Special, saying they were "unnecessarily rude and vile to all the finalists".
+In response, RTÉ said they were grateful to the panel for their "professionalism, insight, integrity and good humour", saying their role was "to give their honest reaction to the performances", adding it was "in line with the public vote that ultimately made the decision".
+Former Eurosong contestant Donal Skehan, who was on the Eurosong 2025 panel, rejected Mumba's criticism, saying he stood by his role and the feedback he gave, describing her remarks as "completely unprofessional" and adding "tearing others down is never a good look".

 Modelling

 Shortly after the success of Gotta Tell You, Mumba became the face of Reebok appearing in print advertising in the UK and Ireland for the Quest range.

 Around the same time, Mumba was also seen as the face of the fashion designer Louise Kennedy's spring/summer collection.

-In 2004, she was chosen to model the World's Most Expensive Dress.
-A £5m diamond cobweb dress, created by Scott Henshall, which was showcased at the London premier for Spider-Man 2.
+In 2004, she was chosen to model the World's Most Expensive Dress: a £5m diamond cobweb dress, created by Scott Henshall, which was showcased at the London premiere for Spider-Man 2.

 Shortly after, she became the face of Dior ambassador and launched the Dior Watch Collection in Ireland.

 In 2005, Mumba modelled for the Ultimo Per Amore range, available exclusively at the Irish main-street chain Dunnes Stores.

 Personal life

-She previously dated R&B singer Sisqó from 2004 to 2005.
+Mumba dated R&B singer Sisqó from 2004 to 2005.

-Mumba became engaged to policeman Torray Scales in June 2011.
+Mumba became engaged to Los Angeles police officer Torray Scales in June 2011.
 The couple married in Los Angeles on 24 February 2012.
 In September 2014, she announced that she was pregnant with her first child.
 In February 2015, she escaped uninjured from a three car pile-up in Los Angeles just weeks before her due date.
 On 3 March 2015, she gave birth to a baby daughter, whom Mumba and her husband named Sage.